rsta2/circle-docs/docs/basic-system-services/utilities.rst

 	Returns a pointer to the string buffer, which is terminated with a zero-character.

+.. cpp:function:: const char *CString::c_str (void) const

+	Returns a pointer to the string buffer, which is terminated with a zero-character.

 .. cpp:function:: const char *CString::operator = (const char *pString)

 	Assigns a new string.
 Returns a pointer to the string buffer, which is terminated with a zero-character.